dart-lang/site-www/src/codelabs/async-await.md

 To perform asynchronous operations in Dart, you can use the `Future` class and the `async` and `await` keywords.

+Typically, APIs that return `Future`s fall into one of the following categories:

+* APIs that are backed by logic running on a different thread.
+For example, `File.readAsString` (and most of the other I/O APIs) call operating system functions from threads on a dedicated thread pool, rather than from the thread on which Dart code is exectured.

+* APIs that wait for an event of some kind and perform no work in the meantime.
+  For example, `Future.delayed` waits for time to have elapsed, and `Stream.first` waits for an event to be posted on the stream.

 ### Example: Incorrectly using an asynchronous function
 The following example shows the wrong way to use an asynchronous function (`fetchUserOrder()`).
 Later you'll fix the example using `async` and `await`.